PLAN YOUR VISIT

 - If you are sick, stay home.
 If you have a temperature of 100.4 or higher, stay home.
 If someone in your house is sick, stay home.
 If you have allergies and can’t control sneezing, stay home.

-- Social distancing, minimum of six feet, is required for all others visiting.
+- Social distancing, minimum of three feet, is required for visitors not in the same group.

 - Please enter and exit at the Museum front doors.
 Visitors will not be allowed to come through the Federation doors.